Racine sergeant soon able to go back to active duty after 30-month paid leave

 Sticking to his guns, despite criticism

-Howell stands by his decision to fully suspend Jones, rather than allowing him to continue working in an administrative capacity while the investigation was ongoing.
+Howell stands by his decision to place Jones on administrative leave, rather than allowing him to continue working in an administrative capacity while the investigation was ongoing.
 If misconduct is alleged while an officer is simultaneously under investigation and placed on active duty, the department could be even more liable for allowing an officer being investigated to keep working.

 Officer Brinelle Nabors received similar treatment.
 Nabors was suspended in December 2015 for allegedly using excessive force while working as an off-duty police officer at Park High School, but was found not guilty during a January 2019 jury trial.
 He has since been reinstated.